gbmhunter/blog/content/programming/signal-processing/_index.md

 ### Splines

-A spline is a **sufficiently smooth, piece-wise ploynomial function**.
+A spline is a **sufficiently smooth, piece-wise polynomial function**.
 It is commonly used to fit a curve to a set of data.
 You also see them in vector-based drawing packages and 3D CAD programs.

 Splines are most commonly a piece-wise collection of polynomials of degree `\(n\)`, in where the first `\(n - 1\)` derivatives are equal at the points where the polynomials meet (remember it is piece-wise).

 The most common type of spline is a cubic spline (a spline of order 3).
 The two most popular cubic splines are the cubic B-spline and cubic Bezier spline.

-Splines have the advantage over a single polynomial in the fact the interpolaiton error can be lower for a given order (or for the same maximum interpolation error the order can be lower), which is less intensive computationally.
+Splines have the advantage over a single polynomial in the fact the interpolation error can be lower for a given order (or for the same maximum interpolation error the order can be lower), which is less intensive computationally.
 Also, splines do no suffer from large edge-case errors as a single higher-degree polynomial would (Runge's phenomenon).